-In case the ball goes out of court, the athlete should re-enter the court in the same position where the ball went out.
-Once in the court again the FIBA rugulations will be applied as usual.
-In this case one penalty will be applyed (out of bounds).
+In case the ball goes out of court, the athlete should reenter the court in the same position where the ball went out.
+Once in the court again the FIBA regulations will be applied as usual.
+In this case one penalty will be applied (out of bounds).
 The competitor has to pass each obstacle in a correct way to be able to continue.
 If a competitor fails an obstacle, that obstacle has to be done again.

 It is not allowed to have the ball pass over a hurdle.
-Both the ball and the competitor has to pass each obstacle.
+Both the ball and the competitor have to pass each obstacle.